 Gastronomy & Wine

 Aix-en-Provence is today simply full of good restaurants.
-Some traditional dishes you will undoubtedly encounter are Bouillabaisse, an assortment of local seafood flavored with tomatoes, saffron and olive oil, Salade Niçoise, a salad of lettuce, green beans, tomatoes, black olives, eggs and anchovies and calisson, a traditional biscuit made from almond paste, flavored with orange and melon.
-The city’s old quarter groans with restaurants, one of our favorite is Le Bistro Latin, with serves imaginative local specialties such as roast Dover sole with fennel cream.
-Or, head to L’Aix Quis, a stylish restaurant that serves a right mix of fish and meat dishes and has cemented its reputation as one of the top culinary destinations in Aix.
+Some traditional dishes you will undoubtedly encounter are Bouillabaisse, an assortment of local seafood flavored with tomatoes, saffron and olive oil, Salade Niçoise, a salad of lettuce, green beans, tomatoes, black olives, eggs and anchovies, and calisson, a traditional biscuit made from almond paste, flavored with orange and melon.
+The city’s old quarter groans with restaurants, one of our favorite is Le Bistro Latin, which serves imaginative local specialties such as roast Dover sole with fennel cream.
+Or, head to L’Aix Quis, a stylish restaurant that serves the right mix of fish and meat dishes and has cemented its reputation as one of the top culinary destinations in Aix.

-Provence has been making wine for centuries, but it is only relatively recently that its reds – other than Bandol – and whites have are held in high regard.
+Provence has been making wine for centuries, but it is only relatively recently that its reds – other than Bandol – and whites have been held in high regard.
 And while delicious rosé remains the mainstay of Provencal wine production, exciting reds and some superb whites have emerged over the last 20 years or so.
-Cotes de Provence is the most commonly seen appellation, home of sun-kissed rose that suits the region’s climate perfectly.
-Bandol, based on the Mourvedre grape variety, can be divine: intense, spicy, aromatic, and long-lived.
-Bellet is another exciting sub-region, offering some well-structured reds and lightly floral nutty whites and gorgeous rose.
+Cotes de Provence is the most commonly seen appellation, home of sun-kissed rose that perfectly suits the region’s climate.
+Based on the Mourvedre grape variety, Bandol can be divine: intense, spicy, aromatic, and long-lived.
+Bellet is another exciting sub-region, offering some well-structured reds and lightly floral nutty whites, and gorgeous rose.
 But whatever you take a fancy to, you can be sure that local restaurants and bars are well-stocked with a wide variety of wines from within the region.
 Locals like to drink local, and we suggest you do too.